Maine has a long history of people living on the land, and it has become popular as a place for people to live off grid.

-Off-grid living is not only legal in Maine but also very common.
+Off-grid living is entirely legal in Maine, and it is also very common.
 The laws are generally favorable towards off-grid systems.
 However, virtually all aspects of life in Maine are highly regulated.
-If you want to live off the grid legally in the state, you will have to get a permit for everything, meet strict regulations and deal with inspections.
+If you want to live legally off the grid in the state, you must get a permit for everything, meet strict regulations, and deal with inspections.

 Maine Zoning Laws and Off-Grid Living

-Many areas of Maine are rural and the zoning laws allow you to do things like farm or make a living from your land.
+Many areas of Maine are rural, and the zoning laws allow you to farm or make a living from your land.

 One area where you may have issues with zoning laws is if you are in a Shoreland Zone.
 Under Maine law, shoreland is any area within:

 - 250 feet of the normal high-water line of a river, great pond, or saltwater body

 - 250 feet of the upland edge of a coastal wetland or freshwater wetland

 - 75 feet of the high-water line of certain streams